by Ryan S.

 If you want to really live, you must love.
 If you really love, you will hurt.

-Many of us have seen this quote by C. S. Lewis, but whether you have or not, it is worth a fresh look:
+This classic quote by C. S. Lewis is worth a fresh look:

 "To love at all is to be vulnerable.
 Love anything and your heart will be wrung and possibly broken.
 If you want to make sure of keeping it intact you must give it to no one, not even an animal.
 Wrap it carefully round with hobbies and little luxuries; avoid all entanglements.
 Lock it up safe in the casket or coffin of your selfishness.
 But in that casket, safe, dark, motionless, airless, it will change.
 It will not be broken; it will become unbreakable, impenetrable, irredeemable.
 To love is to be vulnerable."